 In the above screenshot, you can see the Link Table that includes the common fields like Product_Code, Branch, Employee_ID, key.

-On wrapping up, usually, people want to remove Synthetic keys as it might impacts the application in terms of speed and memory.
+On wrapping up, usually, people want to remove Synthetic keys as it might impact the application in terms of speed and memory.
 Also, they don't do any harm to the data, but it may provide low performance as if there are more Synthetic keys.
 However, Creating synthetic keys helps to improve the data model.
 In this article, we have learned what the synthetic key is?
 How are they created?
 And how are they resolved?
 I hope you find the required information.